zachstultz/anime-lang-track-corrector/readme.md

 3. Move any values required to be set by the user, to a settings file.
 4. Massive code cleanup.
 5. Simplify README setup.
-6. Find alternative to Subtitles Edit, and eliminate that dedendency.
+6. Find alternative to Subtitles Edit, and eliminate that dependency.
 7. Offer langdetect as an alternative to fasttext.